seckindemirbas/PLP/README.md

 # PLP
-This is the repository for PLP, An introduction to mathematical proof, book
+This is the repository for PLP - An introduction to mathematical proof.

+Seckin Demirbas & Andrew Rechnitzer